Oyelowo/twust/README.md

 ## Solution

-`tw-macro` addresses these challenges by offering:
+`twust` addresses these challenges by offering:

-- **Compile-time Validation:** By checking the validity of TailwindCSS class names at compile time, `tw-macro` prevents invalid class names from making their way into the production code.
+- **Compile-time Validation:** By checking the validity of TailwindCSS class names at compile time, `twust` prevents invalid class names from making their way into the production code.

-- **Seamless Integration:** As a Rust macro, `tw-macro` integrates seamlessly into your Rust workflow, offering immediate feedback without the need for external tools or manual validation.
+- **Seamless Integration:** As a Rust macro, `twust` integrates seamlessly into your Rust workflow, offering immediate feedback without the need for external tools or manual validation.

-- **Plugin Support:** With tw-macro, you can easily integrate popular plugins like daisyui by merely specifying them as a feature, ensuring a consistent and extended development experience.
+- **Plugin Support:** With twust, you can easily integrate popular plugins like daisyui by merely specifying them as a feature, ensuring a consistent and extended development experience.
 - **Effortless Code Reusability:** The ability to copy-paste and reuse your TailwindCSS code without any manual mappings or transformations.
 Just wrap your code with the macro, and you're set.

-- **Optimized Builds:** By ensuring only valid class names are used, `tw-macro` helps in reducing the unnecessary bloat in the final CSS bundle.
+- **Optimized Builds:** By ensuring only valid class names are used, `twust` helps in reducing the unnecessary bloat in the final CSS bundle.

 ## Features